 Child support when parents live abroad

-This fact sheet outlines the basic rules that apply.
+This article outlines the basic rules that apply.

 - Parents agree a payment between them (it is often best to ask a Court to make a Court Order by agreement to reflect this arrangement)